 There is a vast selection of easily attachable clip-on front or rear baskets (panniers).
 Your e-bike may even have one already available at the time of purchase.
 A rear rack is another good piece of gear to have installed.
 It does not take much space or weight but is very handy to carry bags, baskets or sacks.

-Take a look at my favorite e-biking accessories on this page.
+Read also: Take a look at my favorite e-biking accessories on this article.

 Another option to carry this extra load is to have a backpack.
 For those who love backpacks (and I am one of them), having a backpack is all you need.
 A backpack can fit it a laptop, office papers, even some groceries if required.
 One nuisance of carrying a backpack is that it can leave a sweaty spot on your back.
 And this is certainly not what you would choose to have on your arrival at the office!

-Read how not to sweat on your e-biking commute in this post.
+Read also: Read how not to sweat on your e-biking commute in this article.

 Few extra tips